brain-bican/taxonomy-development-tools/docs/UserInterface.md

 ### System tables:

-System tables allow us to inspect the taxonomy schama and to extend the taxonomies with new columns and datatypes.
+System tables allow us to inspect the taxonomy schema and to extend it with new columns and datatypes.

 - `table`: This table lists all the tables present in the TDT and it appears in the default page of the TDT.